Dev-Sites/pixijs/v4-Gotchas.md

 Graphics supports only line width and color.
 To use dashes, you have to learn the [Workaround](https://codepen.io/unrealnl/pen/aYaxBW)

+### Graphics + TilingSprite

+In v4 its not possible to fill an area with a texture, and TilingSprite+mask is not performant enough.
+You can use data from graphics to create a mesh, however your texture has to be POW2 (and no atlas!): http://www.html5gamedevs.com/topic/39049-drawing-huge-objects/?do=findComment&comment=222998

 ## PIXI.Texture

 ### Things That Don't Support Spritesheet Textures